King Vidor: Other awards

 In 1964, he received the Golden Plate Award of the American Academy of Achievement.
-At the 11th Moscow International Film Festival in 1979, he was awarded with the Honorable Prize for the contribution to cinema.
+At the 11th Moscow International Film Festival in 1979, he was awarded with the Honorable Prize for his contribution to cinema.
 In 2020, Vidor was honored with a retrospective at the 70th Berlin International Film Festival, showcasing more than 30 of his films.
+A one block street near the 20th Century Fox Studio in Los Angeles is named Vidor drive.